syncfusion-content/windowsforms-docs/WindowsForms/autocomplete/AutoComplete-Popup.md

 AutoAddItem</td><td>
 Specifies whether the current item in the target control is to be automatically added during validation, when the ENTER key is pressed.</td></tr>
 </table>

-N> The header will be shown only for the text that is saved at run time.
+N>The header will be shown only for the text that is saved at run time.
 Set AutoCompleteMode and AutoCompleteSource properties to None.

+{% tabs %}

 {% highlight C# %}

 this.autoComplete1.AutoAddItem = true;

 this.autoComplete2.ShowColumnHeader = true;

 this.autoCompleteDataColumnInfo1.ColumnHeaderText = "Contents";

 {% endhighlight %}

-{% highlight vbnet %}
+{% highlight VB %}

 Me.autoComplete1.AutoAddItem = True

 Me.autoComplete2.ShowColumnHeader = True

 Me.autoCompleteDataColumnInfo1.ColumnHeaderText = "Contents"

 {% endhighlight %}

+{% endtabs %}

 ![Header setting](AutoComplete-Controls-Images/Overview_img20.png)

-N> You can also set multiple columns.
+N>You can also set multiple columns.
 Refer [Multiple Columns](http://help.syncfusion.com/windowsforms/autocomplete/multiple-columns) to know more.

 ### Close Button and Gripper Settings